-So many people ask me how I planned and built our food storage so quick… I tell them… read my book.
+So many people ask me how to stockpile and how I planned and built our food storage so quickly.
+So I tell them… read my book.
 Joking!
-I explain to them how I did it, then I tell them, I wrote a book about it to make it easy for others.
+Then I explain to them how I did it, and that I wrote a book about it to make it easy for others.

-I know books cost money, and take time to read, so I condensed it down for you.
-Below is the quick and condensed version on how to stockpile 3 months of food in 1 year.
+I know books cost money and take time to read, so I condensed it down for you.
+As a result, below is the quick and condensed version of how to stockpile 3 months of food in 1 year.

 How to Stockpile enough food for 3 months

 First I made a plan.
-You want to plan out 7 different breakfasts and dinners that were similar.
-Also, include bread and PB&J or lunch.
-(You can find a yummy bread recipe HERE) Here is list of 100+ food storage recipes which can help you find meals that you already eat, and have already been easily converted for food storage.
+You want to plan out 7 different breakfasts and dinners that are similar.
+Also, include bread and PB&J for lunch.
+(My Favorite Home Made Bread Recipe) Here is a list of 100+ food storage recipes that can help you find meals that you already eat, and have already been easily converted for food storage.

 After you plan out what meals you want, you’ll need to create a shopping list for ALL the ingredients.
 This will be a very long shopping list… which is why having meals with similar ingredients will help.
 Here are some of my long-term food storage meal plans.

 Next, you will want to multiply everything on the shopping list by 12… Which is 12 weeks or 3 months.
 This is where things can start to get tricky.
 You’ll want to have everything in the right measurements.
 Make sure all of your oil is for cup or Tablespoons.
 Be sure to include water needed to boil stuff as well.

 The blog post above will also give you some ideas of what I’m talking about for shopping lists, recipes, and how I divided the shopping up over a year’s time.

 Next you will want to start collecting food.
 I found it best to keep the shopping list on my phone and deleted things as I bought them.
 Whenever I went grocery shopping I made sure to buy 1-5 items on the list (depending on my budget for the week).

 After I ran out of small items to buy, I started collecting the big items and bought 2-3 big price items at a time.